chargehound/chargehound-slate/source/includes/_braintree_direct.md

 ## Updating Braintree Custom Fields

-After you handle the "Dispute Opened" webhook notification, you'll gather the response evidence and update the Braintree Custom Fields.
-You'll use [Braintree's GraphQL API](https://graphql.braintreepayments.com/) to update the Custom Fields of the disputed transaction.
+After you handle the "Dispute Opened" webhook notification, you'll gather the response evidence and update the Braintree custom fields.
+You'll use [Braintree's GraphQL API](https://graphql.braintreepayments.com/) to update the custom fields of the disputed transaction.

 ```graphql
 mutation UpdateTransactionCustomFields($input: UpdateTransactionCustomFieldsInput!) {